-- (a) By September 20 of each year, Deans, Chairs, Directors and the Registrar will meet by Faculty to review the previous year's scheduling process. - (b) By October 31, Chairs and Directors will call a meeting of their academic unit to complete draft loading sheets.
+- 43.1 By October 31, Chairs and Directors will call a meeting of their academic unit to complete draft loading sheets.
 The loading sheets include a list of anticipated courses as of that date to be offered by the academic unit in the Fall and Winter terms of the following academic year.
 The loading sheets will include course codes and titles, classroom characteristics and requested equipment where relevant, potential morning/afternoon/evening time blocks as determined by the Registrar, and space for faculty to identify their delivery pattern and time block preferences.
-In the completed draft loading sheets, reasonable efforts will be made to reflect the preferences of the Members of the academic unit. - (c) By November 1 of each year, Chairs and Directors will submit to the appropriate Dean the draft loading sheets. - (d) By November 30 of each year, the Dean, in consultation with his or her Chairs and/or Directors, will review the draft loading sheets to ensure that all program and student requirements are accommodated.
-After November 30, the Dean will send the draft loading sheets to the Registrar's Office for review. - (e) By December 20 of each year, the Registrar's Office will return to the Dean, Chairs and Directors the draft loading sheets for review with Members of their academic units.
-The review will address such issues as timetabling conflicts, errors or omissions and the like. - (f) By January 20 of each year, Chairs and Directors will submit draft loading sheets to the Dean. - (g) By January 31 of each year, the Dean will review, sign off and submit to the Registrar's Office the final loading sheets.
+In the completed draft loading sheets, reasonable efforts will be made to reflect the preferences of the Members of the academic unit. - 43.2 By November 7 of each year, Chairs and Directors will submit to the appropriate Dean the draft loading sheets. - 43.3 By November 30 of each year, the Dean, in consultation with the Chairs and/or Directors, will review the draft loading sheets to ensure that all program and student requirements are met.
+After November 30, the Dean will send the draft loading sheets to the Registrar's Office for review. - 43.4 By December 20 of each year, the Registrar's Office will return to the Dean, Chairs and Directors the draft loading sheets for review with Members of their academic units.
+The review will address such issues as timetabling conflicts, errors or omissions. - 43.5 By January 20 of each year, Chairs and Directors will re-submit draft loading sheets to the Dean. - 43.6 By January 31 of each year, the Dean will review, sign off and submit to the Registrar's Office the final loading sheets.
 Reasonable efforts will be made to reflect the preferences as submitted by the respective academic units, but such requests are not guaranteed to be satisfied.
-The Dean's decision with regard to such requests shall be final. - (h) After January 31 of each year, a course timetable will be prepared by the Registrar and the Deans using the loading sheets. - (i) For the Faculty of Arts and Science and the Faculty of Applied and Professional Studies, by March 31 of each year, the Registrar's Office will publish the final course timetable. - (j) For the Schulich School of Education, by June 30 of each year, the Registrar's Office will publish the final course timetable.
+The Dean's decision with regard to such requests shall be final. - 43.7 After January 31 of each year, a course timetable will be prepared by the Registrar using the loading sheets. - 43.8 For the Spring/Summer term, the draft timetable will be completed by mid-February. - 43.9 For the Fall/Winter undergraduate and graduate timetables (excluding Schulich School of Education), the draft timetable will be completed by late April. - 43.10 For the Schulich School of Education, the draft timetable will be completed by early July.

-- (k) For the Faculty of Arts and Science and the Faculty of Applied and Professional Studies, any change in a Member's schedule after June 1 will take place in consultation with the Member and only as a result of changes in circumstances which could not reasonably have been foreseen at the time the schedule was finalized. - (I) For the Schulich School of Education, any change in a Member's schedule after June 30 will take place in consultation with the Member and only as a result of changes in circumstances which could not reasonably have been foreseen at the time the schedule was finalized. - (m) While every reasonable effort will be made to keep to the deadline dates noted in Article 43.1, extenuating circumstances may result in delays.
+- 43.11 Excluding Members in the Schulich School of Education, any change in a Member's schedule after June 1 will take place in consultation with the Member and only as a result of changes in circumstances which could not reasonably have been foreseen at the time the schedule was finalized. - 43.12 For the Schulich School of Education, any change in a Member's schedule after July 15 will take place in consultation with the Member and only as a result of changes in circumstances which could not reasonably have been foreseen at the time the schedule was finalized. - 43.13 While every reasonable effort will be made to keep to the deadline dates noted in this Article extenuating circumstances may result in delays.
 Every effort will be made by both parties to keep such delays to a minimum.